-- A4.
-In 2016 the Scientific Committee considered the advice of WG-FSA on research in Divisions 58.4.1 and 58.4.2 and: - (i) agreed that the research plan in WG-FSA-16/29 Rev. 1 is appropriate to achieve the research objectives and endorsed the recommendation from WG-FSA-16 (SC-CAMLR-XXXV, Annex 7, paragraph 4.118) that the new proposed research block 5841_6 be opened on an interim basis, with results to be reviewed by WG-SAM and WG-FSA in 2017 (Figure A1)
+A4.
+In 2016, the Scientific Committee considered the advice of WG-FSA on research in Divisions 58.4.1 and 58.4.2 and agreed that the research plan in WG-FSA-16/29 Rev. 1 is appropriate to achieve the research objectives and endorsed the recommendation from WG-FSA-16 (SC-CAMLR-XXXV, Annex 7, paragraph 4.118) that the new proposed research block 5841_6 be opened on an interim basis, with results to be reviewed by WG-SAM and WG-FSA in 2017 (Figure 1).

-- (ii) recommended that the catch limits for these divisions remain unchanged for 2017 and supported the initial catch allocation scheme developed by the research proponents (Table A1 using the vessels in Table A2) - (iii) agreed that Members shall confirm whether they intend to pursue research by SC CIRC by 1 January 2017.
+A5.
+In 2017, the Scientific Committee recommended that the catch limits for these divisions remain unchanged for 2018 and supported the catch allocation scheme developed by the research proponents in 2016.

+A6.
+The Commission also agreed that Members shall confirm whether they intend to pursue research by SC CIRC by 1 January 2018.
 If any Members are not able to confirm that they will pursue research, their allocation will be evenly redistributed amongst the other notifying Members that have confirmed they will pursue research.
-If any Members have not commenced research fishing by 28 February 2017, their allocation will also be evenly redistributed amongst the other Members that have commenced research fishing, or in another way agreed by all of these other Members.
+If any Members have not commenced research fishing by 28 February 2018, their allocation will also be evenly redistributed amongst the other Members that have commenced research fishing, or in another way agreed by all of these other Members.